Road Trip From Venice To Milan: One Week Itinerary for Italy's Veneto and Lombardy Region

 Milan is not "an industrial city," as the uninitiated claim.
 Milan has personality, combining old world charm and modern "bright lights, big city" flair in compelling fashion.
 You can't help but be dazzled by Milan's architecture, historic sites, iconic art, and foodie scene.

 Milan is most well known for its massive Gothic Duomo, Sforza Castle, and as the home of Leonardo da Vinci's The Last Supper.
-Click here for my 24 hour step by step itinerary for making the most of your day in Milan with tips on what to see/eat/do in Milan.
-Click here for a complete guide to Leonardo's The Last Supper and how to see this Renaissance masterpiece.
+Here's my 24 hour step by step itinerary for making the most of your day in Milan with tips on what to see/eat/do in Milan.
+And here's my complete guide to Leonardo's The Last Supper and how to see this Renaissance masterpiece.

 Tips for Driving in Italy